 If a polar-orbit satellite constellation is used and it does not support cross-seam ISLs, the backhaul delay may change dramatically when cross-seam transits or leave.
 If cross-seam ISLs are supported, there are will be frequent ISL handover with the movement of satellites on the different side of the cross-seam, the backhaul delay may not change dramatically, but the delay jitter will be larger due to the frequent handover of ISL.

-As the cross-seam transit may last for minutes or even hours (dependent on density of the satellites orbits in the constellation and location of gNB and 5GC), it is worthwhile to report such kind of predictable and crucial event and its lasting time to PCF/AF, e.g., to help them understand that the dramatic packet latency/jitter increas is inevitable over a period time, then AF may start to perform application layer coding compensation or PCF may make a firm decision to change the backhaul link for some QoS flows/PDU sessions, further, AF/PCF may not switch a PDU session/QoS flow to a satellite constellation with cross-seam transiting until sometime in the future, if there are multiple backhaul links at the same time.
+As the cross-seam transit may last for minutes or even hours (dependent on density of the satellites orbits in the constellation and location of gNB and 5GC), it is worthwhile to report such kind of predictable and crucial event and its lasting time to PCF/AF, e.g., to help them understand that the dramatic packet latency/jitter increase is inevitable over a period time, then AF may start to perform application layer coding compensation or PCF may make a firm decision to release the PDU session if the QoS requirement is not satisfied.

 6.X.2 Procedures